NorthArrowResearch/Program/docs/Technical_Reference/jekyll_toolbox.md

 1. Type `bash` to launch Linux
 1. type `jekyll serve` to start Jekyll

-**Note** For some weird reason, on my system I don't seem to need to perform step 3 above.
+**Note** For some reason, I don't seem to need to perform step 3 above.
 I don't need to enter Linux.
 I can simply type `jekyll serve` at the *Windows prompt* and it all works!

 What happens next is that the Jekyll software processes all your markdown files and builds the HTML site in a folder called `_site`.
 Jekyll then becomes a lightweight web server for you to access the site.
-Read the text in the DOS window to determine what address to use.
+Read the text in the DOS window to determine what address to use (see screenshot below).
 Be sure to include the port number in the URL which is the number after the colon in the url.
 Typically the port is 4000.

-So now you can repeat the following over and over **before you push to GitHub**:
+So now you can repeat the following over and over *before* you push to GitHub.
+This enables you to clean up any typos and prevent unnecessary site builds on GitHub:

 * Edit markdown documents
 * Save the file